mariano/snakefire/README.markdown

 #### Notifications ####

-For *Ubuntu based* systems, python-notify is in the official repositores, and can be installed the following way:
+For *Ubuntu/Debian based* systems, python-notify is in the official repositores, and can be installed the following way:

         $ sudo apt-get install python-notify